Morin Obaweya: Nigeria's pharmacist changing the face of leather fashion

 - Morin Obaweya is one of the major pioneers of the Nigerian leather fashion industry

 - Her brand 'Morin.
-O' spreads across some of the major countries in the African continent and has been used by top celebrities in the country
+O' spreads across some of the major countries in the African continent and has been used by top celebrities like Uf in the country

 - Obaweya's journey as a creative designer dates back to her early years while growing up amidst her siblings who were all in the line art